h-Index Manipulation by Undoing Merges: Introduction

-See Figure~\ref{fig:splitvars} for an illustration of the three splitting operations.
-Note that the atomizing, extracting, and dividing operations are successively more powerful in the sense that successively larger \hinds{} can be achieved.
+See \cref{fig:splitvars} for an illustration of the three splitting operations.
+Note that the atomizing, extracting, and dividing operations are successively strictly more powerful in the sense that successively larger \hinds{} can be achieved.
 Google Scholar offers the extraction operation.
+Multiple applications of the extraction operation can, however, simulate atomizing and dividing.

 The three splitting operations lead to three problem variants, each taking as input a citation graph~$D=(V,A)$, a set $W\subseteq V$ of articles belonging to the author, a partition~$\merge$ of~$W$ that defines already-merged articles, and a non-negative integer~$h$ denoting the \hind{} to achieve.
 For $\mu \in \{\scites,\allowbreak \ucites, \mcites\}$, we define the following problems. \decprob{\hindA{}($\mu$)} {$D=(V,A)$, $W\subseteq V$, $\merge$ of~$W$, and~$h$.} {Is there a partition~$\unmerge$ of~$W$ such that \begin{compactenum}[i)] \item for each~$\unmergelt \in \unmerge$ either~$|\unmergelt|=1$ or there is a~$\mergelt \in \merge$ such that~$\unmergelt=\mergelt$, \item the \hind{} of~$\unmerge$ is at least~$h$ with respect to~$\mu$? \end{compactenum}} \decprob{\hindE{}$(\mu)$} {$D=(V,A)$, $W\subseteq V$, $\merge$ of~$W$, and~$h$.} {Is there a partition~${\unmerge}$ of~$W$ such that \begin{compactenum}[i)] \item for each~$\unmergelt \in \unmerge$ there is a~$\mergelt \in \merge$ such that~$\unmergelt \subseteq \mergelt$, \item for each~$\mergelt \in \merge$ we have~$|\{\unmergelt \in \unmerge \ | \ \unmergelt \subset \mergelt \ \text{and} \ |\unmergelt| > 1\}| \leq 1$, \item the \hind{} of~$\unmerge$ is at least~$h$ with respect to~$\mu$? \end{compactenum}} \decprob{\hindS{}$(\mu)$} {$D=(V,A)$, $W\subseteq V$, $\merge$ of~$W$, and~$h$.} {Is there a partition~$\unmerge$ of~$W$ such that \begin{compactenum}[i)] \item for each~$\unmergelt \in \unmerge$ there is a~$\mergelt \in \merge$ such that~$\unmergelt \subseteq \mergelt$, \item the \hind{} of~$\unmerge$ is at least~$h$ with respect to~$\mu$? \end{compactenum}}